-The world is becoming more complicated by the day.
-As technology progresses and competition stiffens, plumbers are finding themselves trapped.
-They’re stuck between the old-school processes learned as apprentices and the current requirements that the modern tech landscape has brought.
-What they’re taught about technology, typically doesn’t translate onto the job site.
+As technology progresses and competition stiffens, plumbers are finding themselves trapped: they’re stuck between the old-school processes learned as apprentices and the current requirements that the modern tech landscape has brought.
+Typically, what they’re taught about technology doesn’t translate onto the job site.

 This divide creates tension on both sides and creates opportunities for miscommunication, liability, and frustration.
 The root of these problems is the same: a lack of technology and automation.

 As ISA puts it, automation is “the technique of making an apparatus, a process, or a system operate automatically.”
-Automation doesn’t only save time, it provides a peace of mind and grants access to valuable information.
+Automation saves time, provides peace of mind, and grants access to valuable information.
 Whether you own a business, are a master/journeyman, or are an apprentice who wants to stay informed on the progress of a job, automation is the key to a happier life on and off the job site.

-I met with Terence Chan in September to talk about automation and technology in the plumbing industry.
-Terence is the owner of Impetus Plumbing and Heating!
-He has automated his business to the point that he’s been able to run successful social media accounts, create his own marketing business, and coordinate content with multiple brands.
+In September, I met with Terence Chan, owner of Impetus Plumbing and Heating, to talk about automation and technology in the plumbing industry.
+He’s a huge proponent of automation and has automated his business to the point that he’s been able to run successful social media accounts, create his own marketing business, and coordinate content with multiple brands.

-Terence says automation allows you to “work on whatever you want.
-Then do a lot of different things whenever you want at the same time, and you can even work away from home.”
+From his experience, Terence says automation allows you to “…do a lot of different things whenever you want at the same time.
+And you can even work away from home.”

 This sets Terence apart from other plumbing companies.
 He doesn’t waste valuable time on repetitive tasks that could be spent on finding more jobs.
 He saves little bits of time that turn into hours of effort put toward opportunities that will make more money for his business.

-Time adds up.
-If you save 30 minute a day, after a month that is 10 hours!
-That’s 10 hours that could have been spent elsewhere.
+Time adds up: if you save 30 minutes a day, after a month, that is 10 hours!
+That’s 10 hours that can be spent elsewhere.

 With all the programs being intertwined together, everything can be done a lot easier, and I don’t really have to dip my hands in both things and try to figure out what’s happening throughout the day or throughout my business, because all the numbers are there, all the jobs are there, the schedules are there.

-Terence shared that in the past he went through many businesses that only had one staff member on a computer, “Everything else was paper copied, so we had to sign the stupid piece of paper and hand it to the customer,” Terence said.
-He goes on, “Then you had a clipboard […] now clipboards are pretty much useless, right?”
+Terence shared that in the past, he went through many businesses with only one staff member on a computer: “Everything else was paper copied, so we had to sign the stupid piece of paper and hand it to the customer.”
+Terence said, “Then you had a clipboard […] now clipboards are pretty much useless, right?”
 As Terence started to look into it, he realized it was an issue of automation.

 Clipboards and spreadsheets have been replaced by iPads/iPhones and software that streamline old processes of making sales calls, managing customer relationships, and tracking job progress.
-These programs can do a lot on their own, but they’re often better when they’re stacked together.
+These programs can do a lot independently, but they’re often better when stacked together.

-Plumbers creating a software stack for their business is no longer just a perk, it is a necessity.
+Creating a software stack is no longer just a perk for plumbing business owners — it is necessary.

-At first it may feel like just another expense in the endless list of things taking your money, but after even just a week, the value of automation will change how business is done.
+At first, it may feel like just another expense in the endless list of things taking your money, but after even a week, the value of automation will change how business is done.